Accounting Services

 • Typing applications for awards

-As previously sated, these examples are not exhaustive nor are they intended to imply that direct charging of administrative or clerical salaries would always be appropriate for the situations illustrated in the examples.
+These examples are not exhaustive nor are they intended to imply that direct charging of administrative or clerical salaries would always be appropriate for the situations illustrated in the examples.
 Where direct charges for administrative and clerical salaries are made, care must be exercised to assure that costs incurred for the same purpose in like circumstances are consistently treated as direct costs for all activities.
 Questions about LSUHSC-NO accounting practices for departmental salaries should be referred to the Office of Sponsored Programs.

 2. FACULTY AND OTHER SALARIES